 Its influence is considerable, affecting respiration, the heart and food processing, and therefore its state of balance and harmony has a direct effect on production and circulation of Qi throughout the entire body.

-The Upper Burner is located above the diaphragm, encompasses heart and lungs and regulates respiratory functions.
+The Upper Burner is located above the diaphragm, and encompasses heart and lungs and regulates respiratory functions.
 The Middle Burner extends from the diaphragm to the naval.
 This burner oversees the transformation of food and liquids and involves stomach, spleen, liver and gallbladder.
 Located below the diaphragm, the Lower Burner mediates the functions of kidneys, bladder, large and small intestines.

 There are many Qigong movements that ameliorate Triple Burner function.
 Of note,